2084x/ytcli-guide/README.md

 ## ytfzf
 ### `~/.config/ytfzf/conf.sh`

-This is the main conf file.
+This is the main config file.
 ```
 pages_to_scrape=1
 sub_link_count=5